LanceNorskog/deep-scurve/README.md

 ## A More Detailed Introduction

-This notebook shows the above process in more detail, including some actual linear algebra.
+This notebook shows the above process in more detail, including some math.
 (The Colab link is better).

 [Colab](https://colab.research.google.com/github/LanceNorskog/deep-scurve/blob/master/notebooks/Hilbert_Mapping_Introduction.ipynb)
 [github](notebooks/Hilbert_Mapping_Introduction.ipynb)

 ## Applications of Hilbert Space-Filling Curves to Image Processing

-Illustrate how sequences of cells in a matrix become square and irregular clusters in the rearranged matrix.
+This notebook illustrates how sequences of cells in a matrix become square and irregular clusters in the rearranged matrix.
 Open the Colab link.

 [Colab](https://colab.research.google.com/github/LanceNorskog/deep-scurve/blob/master/notebooks/Hilbert_Mapping_in_Image_Processing.ipynb)
 [github](notebooks/Hilbert_Mapping_in_Image_Processing.ipynb)

-Illustrate with animation of 8x8 grid, linear and Hilbert mapping as an image sampling algorithm
+The following digression shows the above with some animations!

 [github](Hilbert_Animation.md)